 Site Plan Control applications are to complete a Development Approval application which are typically for developments where the land use principle has already been established (i.e. permitted by the Official Plan and Zoning).
 The application is to be submitted to and approved by the Township.
 Matters are limited to site design details such as stormwater management, parking, sidewalks, easements, road widening, lighting, waste storage areas, landscaping, etc. A public meeting is not required for the site plan control process.
-Comments will normally be made by the County where the development abuts a county road.
+Comments will normally be made by the conservation authority for stormwater management and sometimes by the County where the development abuts a county road.
 Wellington North Council makes the decision to approve site plans.
 The Planning Act does not provide for an appeal by the public.
 A development agreement is normally required between the municipality and the owner.